mattppal/blog/src/content/blog/declarative-imperative.md

 Furthermore, because declarative solutions abstract away implementation details, they can be harder to debug and maintain— it's not always apparent _why_ something breaks and without access to the underlying code (or a thorough understanding of how it's structured) it can be impossible to triage the issue.

 ## 🚗 Declarative or imperative?
 An analogy

-`TODO: Does this make sense within the context of this article?`

 If you've ever heard Enzo Ferrari speak about his cars, you might have confused his [effervescence](https://www.youtube.com/watch?v=Sk1-7llcR20) for that of a passionate lover, and with good reason— his drive and legacy for manufacturing live on to this day.